Titans068/stringx/README.md

 ```c
 int strilastindexof(const char *str, const char *value, int count, bool $case);
 ```
-Finds the index of the last occurrence of a specified string in a string and searching only a specified number of characters..
+Finds the index of the last occurrence of a specified string in a string and searching only a specified number of characters.

 ---
 ```c